ajbanjara/Wireshark/Thrift.md

 In the case of structure, we need to define an hf id for each of the fields, a `member_thrift_t`array to define the content of the structure, and an ett tree for the structure itself.

+ :warning: The first 2 fields are mandatory (so "optional" member in third position is `FALSE`) and the remaining ones are optional, make sure to use the right values for each field.

+As this is the first structure (and it does not have any container field), all fields are using simple types that do not need additional variable definition to be usable in the array.

 This is where the first problem arise: the recommended pre-commit hook for Wireshark is active on my repository and it rejects field keys with duplicated protoabbrev so `"jaeger.jaeger.something"` is not accepted.

 * Solution 1: disable the pre-commit hook.